-The naturopathic approach to loving your adrenal glands and supporting your stress response
+The naturopathic approach to looking after your adrenal glands and supporting your stress response

-First of all it is important to rule out other possible causes of your symptoms (as there are many possibilities including hypothyroidism, Addison’s disease, depression, infections, anaemia or autoimmune diseases.
-We do this by taking a very thorough history and symptom picture and combining this with some pathology testing (many of which you may have already done).
+First of all, it is important to rule out other possible causes of your symptoms (as there are many possibilities including hypothyroidism, Addison’s disease, depression, infections, anaemia or autoimmune diseases).
+We do this by taking a very thorough history and symptom picture and combining this with some pathology tests (many of which you may have already done).

 Once these have been ruled out or addressed, we nourish your adrenal glands back to health.
 This is done through a combination of nutritional and herbal treatments along with dietary and lifestyle changes.